Carving a flower

 - Prepare the finish.
 Boiled linseed oil and beeswax make a better finish.
 For a more precise finish, use the gouge.
 Some flowers have more details.
 When it comes to the finish, keep trying different finishing methods on future projects to get to know how they look and what you prefer.

 There are endless options of finish that you can apply to your wooden flowers, depending on the type of wood used.
-You are allowed to use any paint and ink to dye sola wood flowers.
+You can use any paint and ink to dye sola wood flowers.
 Acrylic paint is easy to work with and comes with various color selections, and it is readily available at your local craft store.
 Mix the paint into the water using a trusty fork and start whisking.

 How long do sola wood flowers last?